echonest/enios/README.md

 9. In your project's "AppDelegate.m" file, include the line '#import "ENAPI.h"' at the top below the other imports.

-10. In the AppDelegate.m file, within the '- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions' method, include the line...
+10. In the AppDelegate.m file, within the '- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions' method, include the line:

         [ENAPIRequest setApiKey:@"DEFAULTAPIKEY"];